CtrlK

 Completeness

-Clearly answers both what ('Hand off a task to Codex CLI for autonomous execution', 'has full codebase access and can make changes') and when ('Use when a task would benefit from a capable subagent to implement, fix, investigate, or review code') with explicit trigger guidance.
+Clearly answers both 'what' (hand off a task to Codex CLI for autonomous execution, with full codebase access and ability to make changes) and 'when' ('Use when a task would benefit from a capable subagent to implement, fix, investigate, or review code') with an explicit 'Use when' clause.

 3 / 3